 May Aid in Skin Care

 The turmeric in this herbal tea has often been used to treat skin conditions, particularly acne and inflammatory problems like psoriasis and eczema.
-The gingerol within turmeric ginger tea is also an excellent antibacterial and antioxidant compound that can protect the skin from infection, while it may also stimulate the growth of new cells and preventing signs of aging, such as wrinkles and blemishes.
-[15]
+The gingerol within turmeric ginger tea is also an excellent antibacterial and antioxidant compound that can protect the skin from infection, while it may also stimulate the growth of new cells and prevent signs of aging, such as wrinkles and blemishes.
+[22]

 May Aid Digestion